- Gentlemen, start your drones: Judge’s ruling opens door for commercial use

 But he said no price cuts were in the works.
-Price cuts are common in the gaming industry to woo buyers, but the move can backfire by trimming revenue.
+Price cuts are common in the gaming industry to woo buyers to products, but the move can backfire by trimming revenue.
 The Wii U now sells for about $300 in the U.S. and 25,000 yen in Japan.

 “We are already offering it at a good price,” he said.